Elior-Tkach/LDAPSolution/README.md

 ###2.
 Setup_Application
 A user-friendly WPF desktop application that leverages the DLL to provide a graphical interface for administrators.
 With this application, you can:
 - Connect to an LDAP server by specifying its IP address or host name.
-- Search for users and groups, view their details, and manage their membership.
+- Search for users and groups and view their details.
 - Assign or modify permissions for users and groups, which are persisted in the `LDAP.ini` file.
 - View, add, or remove permissions, and see a hierarchical view of groups and their members.
 - All changes and actions are logged for auditing purposes.